cpske/ISP/topics.md

 [UML](uml)
 </td>
 <td markdown="span">
-A standard for visual software modeling, design, and deployment.
+The standard for visual software modeling and design.
+You should be able to understand common UML diagrams.
 </td>
 </tr>
 </table>